Pink sea fan survey

 now know that pink sea fans occur from Poole Bay in Dorset and around

-the whole of the south-west peninsular as far as Ilfracome as well
+the whole of the south-west peninsula as far as Ilfracombe as well

 as in the Channel Islands, Pembrokeshire and southern and western